ory/docs/docs/oathkeeper/pipeline/error.md

 Most browsers (see the FireFox example) also send wildcard `Accept` headers such as `*/*`.
-To prevent multiple conditions to match, HTTP Accept Headers from the client are interpreted literally, meaning that wildcards are not interpreted.
+To prevent multiple conditions to match, HTTP Accept Headers from the client are interpreted literally, meaning that wildcards aren't interpreted.

 Assuming the client sends `Accept: */*` and the error condition is set to `accept: ["text/text"]`, the error condition would not match.
 If however the